f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab1.rst

 Testing
 ~~~~~~~

+- Apply this iRule to an HTTPS virtual server (VIP).
-#.
-Repeatedly navigate to the HTTP URL http://www.f5test.local to
+- Repeatedly navigate to the HTTP URL http://www.f5test.local to
    verify that you are indeed talking to the HTTP VIP.

-#.
-Navigate to the HTTPS URL https://www.f5test.local one time to
+- Navigate to the HTTPS URL https://www.f5test.local one time to
    verify that you can access it.

-#.
-Now attempt to go to the HTTP URL http://www.f5test.local again.
+- Now attempt to go to the HTTP URL http://www.f5test.local again.
    Depending on the browser it should immediately go to the HTTPS URL.

-#.
-If you’re using a Chrome browser, you can navigate to
+- If you’re using a Chrome browser, you can navigate to
    ``chrome://net-internals/#hsts`` to see this URL value now added to
    Chrome's HSTS list.
 Under Query Domain, enter ``www.f5test.local`` to
    Domain: entry box and click Query.  ``Be sure to delete domain before
    moving on or else you will have an issue with a later lab.``

-#.
-Unfortunately, unless you’re using a server certificate that chains
+- Unfortunately, unless you’re using a server certificate that chains
    up to a public root, you won’t be able to test HPKP here.
 Per the
    Mozilla Developer Network, "Firefox (and Chrome) disable Pin
    Validation for Pinned Hosts whose validated certificate chain